-As I grew up from there I always felt certain closeness to God.
+As I grew up from there I always felt a certain closeness to God.
 My interest was in scripture and I remember my dad reading the bible to me before bed and my mom always asking us what we think Jesus would do in certain situations.
 Based on what I had seen in my hospital room I never had any doubts that Jesus was real and that he was my savior.
 I believe I was saved from the time I was a little child but it was in learning to walk out some of the heart-wounds that I had suffered along the way that was a challenge.
 My life had a certain “do or die” stigma wrapped around it.

 Later I found out that my now husband, Rick, moved into the same apartment complex as my neighbor almost exactly one year from the day I prayed.
 Yet because I had strayed from my path I didn’t date Rick until two years from the day I prayed.
 Once again, God was faithful to his word.

-What I didn’t realize during this time was that I was self medicating.
+What I didn’t realize during this time was that I was using drugs for self medicating.
 The trauma of my past had caused chronic post traumatic stress syndrome and I was at a loss for real life skills taught to most children.
 My time in the hospital had sheltered me from more than just a physically active childhood, it had sheltered me from gaining crucial life sustaining emotional skills.

 For me, the moment I realized I needed help and something bigger than myself was alongside of the road.
 I was pulled over by a state policeman for speeding and as I was standing there I realized that I was in deep trouble.
-I had alcohol and drugs in my system; I had just got drugs out of my car the day before (enough to have put me behind bars for 12 years).
-Even as I stood there I viewed this serious situation as a battle and the policeman as the “bad guy”!
+I had alcohol and drugs in my system; I had just got some hard drugs out of my car the day before (enough to have put me behind bars for 12 years).
+Even as I stood there I viewed that serious situation as a battle and the policeman as the “bad guy”!
 Then suddenly it dawned on me that maybe I was the “bad guy”.
 Maybe I needed help.
 Maybe I had been fooling myself all along.
 If I really did have things under control I wouldn’t be in this situation; maybe my life had spiraled out of control and my real friends and family were right?

 The process didn’t begin easily and it wasn’t a “cold turkey” recovery but slowly and surely I realized she was right!
-I slowly began to look at life not as if it was a battle, but as a journey.
+I began to look at life not as if it was a battle, but as a journey.
 In my mind I felt like I had lived my whole life up to that point sitting at a table with a board game of battleship in front of me.
-“Me vs. everything” was the way I seemed to live and face every single thing that happened to me.
+“Me vs. Everything” was the way I seemed to live and face every single thing that happened to me.
 With Sharon’s help I decided to mentally pack up that board game of battleship and put it away.
 It was then that I finally began to relate to things around me in a new way.
-I began to relate to people and make better character judgements about my personal safety and boundaries.
-I began to relate to situations that I was in and discern them in a neutral way as far as realizing I was “walking through them” and not fighting through.
+I began to relate to people and make better judgments about my personal safety and boundaries.
+I began to relate to situations as far as realizing I was “walking through them” and not fighting through.
 My whole life changed one day at a time as I changed.
 This is why one of my favorite quotes from my journal is “Lifestyle changes can be conquered in bits”.
 It truly was a time of conquering in bits…or nibbles to be more precise!

-In this time I also met Rick and I remember feeling so afraid of the vulnerability that comes with love!
+When I met Rick I remember feeling so afraid of the vulnerability that comes with love!
 He worked a second shift job and two weeks after dating him I invited him to my apartment one night after his shift ended.
 We sat at my kitchen table and I told him everything bad that he could or may possibly encounter in looking at a life with me.
 I told him that he should run and run fast!
 I’ll never forget though the way he looked down at his dirty and calloused hands on the table and then looked with tired eyes straight into mine and said “You aren’t telling me anything I don’t already know.
 I know what can happen, I have seen it all, I want to be with you.”
 He assured me that together we could handle any journey that would come no matter what that journey looked like.
 I knew then and there that he was the man for me!

 God is a living God and while we are called to look back and rejoice over what He has done we must choose to live in a present-future relationship with Him.
 As I look forward to the next chapter of life I think back on that decision I made in the hospital as a little girl and am so thankful that I chose to live!